ehegdahl/ehegdahl.github.io/_posts/2017-12-20-S&O-Process-and-Flow.md

-This is the linear process, from sales to support, our workflow.
+This is the linear process, from sales to support, of our workflow.

-This has been adapted from the [Confluence Repository](https://salesandorders.atlassian.net/wiki/spaces/CS/pages/13762569/How-to+articles) on on Confluence and maintained in part by POD Leaders, Department Heads and yours truly: Eric Hegdahl.
+Adapted from the [Confluence Repository](https://salesandorders.atlassian.net/wiki/spaces/CS/pages/13762569/How-to+articles) on on Confluence and maintained in part by POD Leaders, Department Heads and yours truly: Eric Hegdahl.